Pronounced: in-trah-U-tah-rin dee-vice in-sur-shun

 Copyright © Nucleus Medical Media, Inc.

 Both devices are shaped like a letter “T” with a tiny string attached.
-Once the device is removed, most women can become pregnant again.
+When the device is removed, most women can become pregnant again.

 This procedure is done to prevent pregnancy.
 It does not protect against sexually transmitted diseases.
 The hormone-releasing IUD may also have other benefits, such as treating: